"The Son of Man is coming at an hour you do not expect." Matthew 24:44

 Then he shall confirm a covenant with many for one week; But in the middle of the week He shall bring an end to sacrifice and offering.
 And on the wing of abominations shall be one who makes desolate, Even until the consummation, which is determined, is poured out on the desolate." - Daniel 9:27

-If this happens in the middle of the 70th week, and the week starts at the end of May, 2009, we are looking at Satan cast out, obtaining embodiment and presenting himself to all surviving men in late November or December of 2012.
-Is it mere coincidence that other sources are also pointing at December of 2012 as a time of singularly unusual activity?
+If this happens in the middle of the 70th week, and the week starts at the end of May, 2014, we are looking at Satan cast out, obtaining embodiment and presenting himself to all surviving men in late November or December of 2017.

 Return of the Nephilim?